Top Dishes to Try in Richmond, BC

 Baked Goods & Pastries

 Just like Richmond’s BBQ restaurants, its bakeries reflect the city’s diversity.
-Try the fresh macarons at L’Opera Patisserie, a French-style bakery that also offers high tea with a fixed menu of delectable pastries and cakes.
 Diplomat Bakery Cakes & Pastries in Steveston is known throughout Richmond for its cakes, with their Diplomat Cake, Cappuccino Cake, and Baileys Chocolate Cake among their most popular.
 And with Richmond’s Chinese population, it makes sense that there are a number of Asian bakeries, a notable one being Kam Do.
 Here you’ll find a range of buns filled with everything from rich BBQ pork to sweet coconut paste.
 They also serve delicious pastries (try the Winter Melon), cakes, and cookies along with more adventurous creations like their century egg and lotus seed pastry.
+Looking for the best of both worlds?
+Try Little Fox Bakehouse, which specializes in French pastries and cakes, some of which have a bit of an Asian twist.
+Their menu includes items such as a Bubble Tea Boba croissant and a Black Tea Lychee cake.

 Ask any local what the city’s most well-known and well-loved dish is, and many will say dumplings.
 It isn’t just because they come in a range of wrappings and fillings.
 They’re also what makes the Dumpling Trail so awesome.
 This 20-restaurant stretch was listed among CNN Travel’s list of 12 of the world’s most enticing food and drink trails.
 Favourites include Xiao Long Bao, stuffed with pork and a tantalizing soup; Har Gow, shrimp dumplings wrapped in a tapioca starch pastry; Siu Mai, stuffed with pork, shrimp, and topped with salmon roe or sometimes a whole prawn; and Wontons, stuffed with shrimp and/or pork and equally delicious boiled, deep fried, served in soup, with noodles, or in spicy sauce.